Try Premium - Buy Credits

 What are the benefits of premium?

-With premium, results are kept private.
-Free creations, however, are publicly viewable in our AI Art Gallery.
+With premium, results are private.
+Free creations, however, are publicly viewable in the AI Art Gallery.

 Can I create multiple images at once?